Brice Marden

-Brice Marden (born October 15, 1938) is an American artist generally described as Minimalist, although his work may be hard to categorize.
-He lives and works in New York City; Tivoli, New York; Hydra, Greece; and Eagles Mere, Pennsylvania.
+Nicholas Brice Marden Jr. (October 15, 1938 – August 9, 2023) was an American artist generally described as minimalist, although his work has roots in abstract expressionism, color field painting, and lyrical abstraction.
+He lived and worked in New York City; Tivoli, New York; Hydra, Greece; and Eagles Mere, Pennsylvania.

-Life
+Early life

-He was born as Nicholas Brice Marden Jr. in Bronxville, New York and grew up in nearby Briarcliff Manor.
-He attended Florida Southern College from 1957 to 1958 before receiving his B.F.A. from the Boston University School of Fine and Applied Arts in 1961.
-Thereafter, Marden earned his M.F.A. from the Yale School of Art in 1963, where he studied with Esteban Vicente, Alex Katz, Jon Schueler, Jack Tworkov, Reginald Pollack, Philip Pearlstein, and Gabor Peterdi.
-Among his fellow students were the future artists Richard Serra, Chuck Close, Janet Fish, Vija Celmins, Nancy Graves, Gary Hudson, and Sylvia and Robert Mangold.
-As he studied art, Marden was also immersed in the Cambridge, Massachusetts-based American folk music revival scene.
-His first wife, Pauline Baez, whom he married in 1960, is Joan Baez's sister.
+Nicholas Brice Marden Jr. was born in Bronxville, New York, and grew up in nearby Briarcliff Manor.
+He attended Florida Southern College from 1957 to 1958 before earning his B.F.A. in 1961 from Boston University School of Fine and Applied Arts.
+In 1963, Marden received his M.F.A. from Yale School of Art, where he studied with Esteban Vicente, Alex Katz, Jon Schueler, Jack Tworkov, Reginald Pollack, Philip Pearlstein, and Gabor Peterdi.
+Among his fellow students were future artists Richard Serra, Chuck Close, Janet Fish, Vija Celmins, Nancy Graves, Gary Hudson, and Sylvia and Robert Mangold.
+While studying art, Marden was also immersed in the American folk music revival scene, based in Cambridge, Massachusetts.
+His first wife, Pauline Baez, whom he married in 1960, was Joan Baez's sister.
 He met Bob Dylan and Pete Seeger and lived for a while at Joan Baez's house in Carmel, California.

 It was at Yale that Marden developed the formal strategies that would characterize his drawings and paintings in the proceeding decades: a preoccupation with rectangular formats, and the repeated use of a muted palette.
 In his early work of the 1960s and 1970s, he used simplified means, typically monochrome canvases either alone or in series of panels, diptychs or triptychs.
-These include the works The Dylan Painting, 1966; "1986" (now in the collection of San Francisco Museum of Modern Art); 1969's Fave (the Jack S. Blanton Museum of Art, University of Texas at Austin); and Lethykos (for Tonto), 1976 (The Museum of Modern Art, New York).
+These include the works The Dylan Painting (1966); 1986 (now in the collection of San Francisco Museum of Modern Art); 1969's Fave (the Jack S. Blanton Museum of Art, University of Texas at Austin); and Lethykos (for Tonto) (1976) (The Museum of Modern Art, New York).